 You will be asked to keep an eye on it and to notify them if you see any sudden changes in it or your rabbit.
 If so you will need to return to the veterinarian for an additional check-up.

-As a rabbit owner, you need to carry out monthly as well as yearly checks on your rabbit.
+As a rabbit owner, there is a responsibility on you to carry out monthly as well as yearly check-up on your rabbit.
 A rabbit cannot communicate if it is unwell.

 Make sure that your rabbit continues to eat and drink plenty of water.
 If your rabbit is a fussy eater and stops eating its food try an alternative brand of pet food.

 - Lump under the Skin in Rabbits (2016), Pet MD